owntracks/recorder/README.md

 After running `otr_hook()`, the _recorder_ attempts to invoke a Lua function for each of the elements in the extended JSON.
 If, say, your Lua script contains a function called `hooklet_lat`, it will be invoked every time a `lat` is received as part of the JSON payload.
 Similarly with `hooklet_addr`, `hooklet_cc`, `hooklet_tst`, etc. These _hooklets_ are invoked with the same parameters as `otr_hook()`.

 You define a hooklet function only if you're interested in expressly triggering on a particular JSON element.

-## Environment

-The following environment variables control _ocat_'s behaviour:

-* `OCAT_FORMAT` can be set to the preferred output format.
-If unset, JSON is used.
-The `--format` option overrides this setting.
-* `OCAT_USERNAME` can be set to the preferred username.
-The `--user` option overrides this environment variable.
-* `OCAT_DEVICE` can be set to the preferred device name.
-The `--device` option overrides this environment variable.

 ## Reverse proxy